Fort Folly First Nation makes big switch to solar energy | CBC News

 Natural Forces, a Halifax-based renewable energy company, approached communities with interest in submitting proposals under the federal government's low carbon economy fund.

-The grant and funding from N.B.
-Power programs help cover the upfront cost of the installation.
+The grant helps cover the upfront cost of the installation.

 Seven Mi'kmaw communities in New Brunswick, including Fort Folly, are installing 17 solar panel projects onto schools, daycares, band offices and other buildings.

-Roby Douglas, vice president operations for Natural Forces, said the shift in sustainability for those First Nations will be significant.
+Roby Douglas, vice president operations for Natural Forces Solar, said the shift in sustainability for those First Nations will be significant.

 "Especially here in Fort Folly, this is a relatively small community and so it's going to make a meaningful impact on the overall power bills that are paid here and the overall carbon footprint," he said.